KRFG (FM)

 KRFG (102.9 MHz) is an FM radio station licensed to Nashwauk, Minnesota, USA, serving the Iron Range area.
 It is currently owned by the University of Northwestern - St. Paul following a donation in 2019.

 History

 The station originally went on air with call letters KMFG and branded as "The Classic Rock Station".
 Previously, KRFG was owned by Midwest Communications.
-In 2016, it was sold to Refuge Media Group, the call letters changed to KRFG, and rebranded as "Refuge Radio", with a Christian AC format.
+In 2016, it was sold to Refuge Media Group, the call letters changed to KRFG, and it was rebranded as "Refuge Radio", with a Christian AC format.

-On July 2, 2019, Refuge Media Group filed to donate the entire network of three main stations and 13 Refuge owned translators to the University of Northwestern – St. Paul, which operates a Christian Talk/Teaching/Instruction "Faith" network (two FM stations, six AM stations and seven translators in eight markets), and a Contemporary Christian "Life" network (ten FM stations and 19 translators in nine markets).
-Refuge operated translators owned by a third party such as Minn-Iowa Christian Broadcasting were not included in the transaction.
+On July 2, 2019, Refuge Media Group filed to donate the entire network of three main stations and 13 Refuge-owned translators to the University of Northwestern – St. Paul, which operates a Christian Talk/Teaching/Instruction "Faith" network (two FM stations, six AM stations and seven translators in eight markets), and a Contemporary Christian "Life" network (ten FM stations and 19 translators in nine markets).
+Refuge-operated translators owned by a third party such as Minn-Iowa Christian Broadcasting were not included in the transaction.